upleveled/system-setup/windows.md

     1. Find `shell: '',` and replace it with `shell: 'C:\\Program Files\\Git\\bin\\bash.exe',`
     2. Find `env: {},` and replace it with `env: { TERM: 'cygwin' },`

-    Save the file and close and restart Hyper
+    Then save the file and close and restart Hyper.

 18. To verify that the Hyper configuration was successful, copy the following text, paste it into Hyper and hit return: